g3gg0/esp8266can/ReadMe.md

 The Rx path uses the (hardwired) I2SI_DATA IO pin GPIO12 with a bit rate of 1.5 MBaud to get a 3x oversampling of the received bits.

 The received I2S bitstream is being processed in interrupt context, as the data uses more than 3x it's net size.
 Processing raw I2S data in non-irq context thus would require a lot of additional RAM.
+Processing time in user context would be the same as in ISR context but due to RAM limitations, we could not delay processing some reasonable time.
+So the deterministic nature of processing is the reason why it is better done in ISR context.

 ![Interrupt timing: High means ISR is running](/images/ISR_timing.png?raw=true "Interrupt timing: High means ISR is running")

-The I2S TX interrupt (yeah, TX is for I2SI) is firing every 1.33 msec and executes 725µs (idle) or 765µs (message received) which results in a CPU load of approx 54-57% just for the Rx path.
+The SLC TX interrupt (yeah, SLC's Tx is for I2S Rx) is firing every 1.33 msec and executes 725µs (idle) or 765µs (message received) which results in a CPU load of approx 54-57% just for the Rx path.